Katiti Petermann Indigenous Protected Area

+Geography

 The Katit-Petermann IPA is a diverse arid area with annual precipitation of less than 300 mm.
 Anangu recognise three main seasons, kuli the 'hot time', nyinnga the 'cold time' and piriyakutu which is 'when the west wind blows.

 It encompases the Musgrave, Mann, Petermann and Bloods ranges.
 A chain of salt lakes, pantu, stretch across the northern section of the IPA including Lake Amadeus and Lake Neale.

+Flora

 Vegetation within the IPA includes spinifex, grevillea, hakea and acacia species, as well as mulga woodlands and oak stands.
 River red gums are common near dry riverbeds as are chenopod shrublands and tea-tree thickets on the margins of salt lake areas.

+Fauna

-It it also the habitat of numerous threatened species such as the tjakura (great desert skink), murtja (brush-tailed mulgara) and warru  (black-footed rock wallaby).
+It is also the habitat of numerous threatened species such as the tjakura (great desert skink), murtja (brush-tailed mulgara) and warru  (black-footed rock wallaby).

+Ranger management

 The two ranger groups now implement cultural and natural resource management plans across the IPA.
 This includes fire management, weed management particularly tackling the spread of buffel grass, species surveying and also feral animal management.
 This area has the highest density of feral camels in Australia, which rangers cull as part of the Australian Feral Camel Management project, to protect important water sites.